ronniec95/xladd-derive/README.md

 # xladd-derive
 Macros to help write Excel User defined functions easily in Rust

+# Version 0.4 release notes

+## New features
+* Previously, when calling a function from excel, if the user made a mistake with paramter entry it would return a generic "error".
+Now we get "missing parameter [name] for function [xxx]" which is a better use experience.
+* It also traps where a particular type was expected and it's not parseable.

 # Version 0.3 release notes

 ## New features